-Please read through this page carefully so that you know exactly what kind of pictures and information to send me.
+Please read through the rest of this page carefully so that you know exactly what kind of pictures and information to send me.

-I need a good all-round view of your face to be able to assess your needs and for this I need to see 6 pictures: a frontal shot with your mouth closed, a frontal shot with your mouth open, a ¾ profile from both sides and a profile from both sides.
-Here's how they should look:
+I need a good all-round view of your face to be able to assess your needs and for this I need 8 pictures:

 (please see my notes on these pictures at the bottom of the page)